The question about where the line should be drawn on the limits of the representative’s authority is a good one.

-As a legal matter, we question whether any amendment that fundamentally changes the terms of the deal that were approved by the Board and shareholders would be enforceable.
-We understand, however, that it is difficult to define what would constitute such a fundamental change.
+As a legal matter, SRS Acquiom questions whether any amendment that fundamentally changes the terms of the deal that were approved by the Board and shareholders would be enforceable.
+However, it is difficult to define what would constitute such a fundamental change.

-This is a hard problem to navigate.
-If it becomes an issue on one of your transactions, we suggest adding language such as the following:
+This is a difficult problem to navigate.
+If it becomes an issue on a transaction, SRS Acquiom suggests adding language, such as the following:

 The Securityholders hereby constitute and appoint the representative as attorney-in-fact for the Securityholders with [broad powers to take any actions necessary under the merger agreement following closing]; provided, however, that the representative shall not have the power or authority to execute an amendment, waiver, document or other instrument that, notwithstanding any other provision to the contrary, increases in any material respect the obligations or liabilities, or decreases the benefits, of any Securityholder without the prior written consent of that Securityholder.